One Tessellation a Day, for 30 Days! Ya, right.

 - Fiddling around in your sketch to resolve limb placement (99% of my drawings involve creatures)

 - Arriving at a satisfying design, I will overlay an odd colour series of lines, the main outline of the tessellation and the major internal limb and clothing lines

-- I will then transfer the drawing to a text editor, KaleidoPaint’s file format is a series of command; lines with their location on the canvas, and either corner or curved nodes; fill instructions for the colour fill; and the symmetry system used.
+- I will then transfer the drawing to a text editor, KaleidoPaint’s file format is a series of commands; lines with their location on the canvas, and either corner or curved nodes, colour, thickness; instructions for the colour fill; and the symmetry system used.

 - By removing all the underlying false starts, line segments and fills from my sketch, I am left with a small number of line segments that delineate the tessellation and its internal components.